karllab41/kaldi-tutorial/README.md

 And then, of course, DNN system building.
 This should give an exposure for all the underlying code.
 These are going beyond the basics.
 Very recently, called them chain models.

+## The Data from IARPA

+International speech community organized a corpus free of copyright and restrictions, created a year ago towards a workshop on low-resource languages and free, located at the [OpenSLR website](http://www.openslr.org/24/).
+It's based on [Iban](https://en.wikipedia.org/wiki/Iban_language).
+Pronunciation is also available, i.e. phonemes, etc..